GoogleCloudPlatform/datacatalog-tag-engine/docs/manual_deployment.md

    - The variable `ENABLE_AUTH` is a boolean.
 When set to `True`, Tag Engine verifies that the end user is authorized to use `TAG_CREATOR_SA` prior to processing their tag requests.
 This is the recommended value.

    - The `tagengine.ini` file also has two additional variables, `INJECTOR_QUEUE` and `WORK_QUEUE`.
-Those determine the names of the tasks queues.
+These determine the names of the cloud tasks queues.
 You do not need to change them.
-The queues are created in step 5 of this setup.  <br><br>
+The queues are created in step 6 of this setup.  <br><br>

 5. Enable the required Google Cloud APIs in your project: